What are our policies?

 6. How To Access And Update Your Personal Information

 Upon your request, we will provide you with access to, and ability to correct, certain information about you, such as contact information, transaction information and credit card account information.
-You can help ARC maintain the accuracy of your personal information by notifying us when you change your address, phone number, or e-mail address.
+You can help Arthritis Research Canada maintain the accuracy of your personal information by notifying us when you change your address, phone number, or e-mail address.

-If at any time you wish to access or update your information or stop receiving communications from ARC, please contact us:
+If at any time you wish to access or update your information or stop receiving communications from Arthritis Research Canada, please contact us:

 Mailing Address: Arthritis Research Canada 5591 No. 3 Road Richmond, BC V6K 2C7